Neo-fascism: Italy

-After the onset of the Great Recession and economic crisis in Greece, a movement known as the Golden Dawn, widely considered a neo-Nazi party, soared in support out of obscurity and won seats in Greece's parliament, espousing a staunch hostility towards minorities, illegal immigrants and refugees.
-In 2013, after the murder of an anti-fascist musician by a person with links to Golden Dawn, the Greek government ordered the arrest of Golden Dawn's leader Nikolaos Michaloliakos and other Golden Dawn members on charges related to being associated with a criminal organization.
-In October, 2020, the court declared Golden Dawn to be a criminal organization, convicting 68 members of various crimes including murder.
-However, far-right politics continue to be strong in Greece, such as Ilias Kasidiaris' Greeks for the Fatherland, an Ultranationalist party.
-In 2021, Greek neo-Nazi youth attacked a rival group at a school in Greece.

 Portugal

 After the fall of authoritarianism in Portugal after the Carnation Revolution of 1974, several neo-fascist groups arose such as the New Order (Portugal) which was created in 1978.
 A report by the European Parliament defined the ideology of the New Order as revolutionary fascist and hyper-nationalist.
 The group also had connections to Fuerza Nueva in Spain.
 The New Order was disbanded in 1982, however its activities continued to as late as 1985.

 Romania

 In Romania, the ultra-nationalist movement which allied itself with the Axis powers and German National Socialism was the Iron Guard, also known as the Legion of the Archangel Michael.
 There are some modern political organisations which consider themselves heirs of Legionarism, this includes Noua Dreaptă and the Everything For the Country Party, founded by former Iron Guard members.
 The latter organisation was outlawed in 2015.
 Aside, from these Romanian organisations, the Sixty-Four Counties Youth Movement representing ultra-nationalism from the Hungarian minority is also present, especially in Transylvania.
 Other nationalistic and irredentist groups such as the Greater Romania Party do not originate from Legionarism, but in fact grew out of national communist tendencies from the era of Nicolae Ceaușescu (the party was founded by his "court poet" Corneliu Vadim Tudor).

+The Romanian Hearth Union (UVR), which had around 4 million supporters in 1992, has been described as neofascist.
+Its political branch was the Romanian National Unity Party, but had also ties to the Social Democracy Party of Romania (PDSR), Greater Romania Party (PRM) and the Democratic Agrarian Party of Romania (PDAR).
+One of the founders of the UVR was the Romanian President Ion Iliescu, who was still its member in 2005.